 Requesting Term Second Term Third Term

 Student in good standing: Student on warning: Student on suspension:

 Applies for Carrying an All "I's" changed to

 an incomplete incomplete failing.

 Financial Student returned to Good standing:

-aid will be
+aid will be All "I's" changed to

-disbursed on All "I's" changed to schedule. passing.
+disbursed on passing.

+schedule.